RA2CE feature: Equity analysis#

 1. Using equity weights to delineate more vulnerable areas#

-For the equity analysis, the user can assign equity weights which can be used in the criticality analysis.
-In this analysis we use a region weights file (region_weight.csv) which holds weights for specific areas in Pontianak Indonesia.
-You then also need a shapefile delineating the regions in question.
-We will inspect both files in this example and see which areas of Pontianak are more vulnerable according to this user-specified equity-weight file
+For the equity analysis, the user assigns equity weights that are used in the criticality calculation.
+In this example we use a region weights file (region_weight.csv) containing weights for specific administrative areas in Pontianak, Indonesia.
+A shapefile delineating those regions is also required.
+We inspect both files here and identify which areas are considered more vulnerable according to the user-specified equity weights.

 [18]: